 We have been supporting over 60 young girls who attend Budongo Intermediate School, an all girls school within the area we serve, by providing them with uniforms, school supplies, and sanitary supplies so that they never have to miss school.

-We also support a young girl named Christine Paska who was born with spina bifida.
+We support a young girl named Christine Paska who was born with spina bifida.
 Without GLO providing her with the necessary surgeries and treatments she needed, she wouldn't have survived.
 With our continued help, Christine will thrive.